 6 March 2015

-The fact that the Israeli PM was able to address the Congress during a visit organized with no regard for diplomatic rules is evidence to American democracy’s profound attachment to separation of powers, a fundamental principal of democracy.
+The fact that the Israeli PM was able to address the Congress during a visit organized with no regard for diplomatic rules is evidence to American democracy’s profound attachment to the separation of powers, a fundamental principle of democracy.
 The special relationship between Israel and the US and the weight Israel carries in the US are well-known.
 Yet, no matter how strong and deep a relationship may be, no other Western democracy would have knowingly allowed a foreign leader to challenge its government in its own parliament.
-In Turkey, separation of powers is unfortunately seen as an impediment to “effective government”.
+In Turkey, the separation of powers is unfortunately seen as an impediment to “effective government”.

-The word “APPLAUSE” appeared forty-two times in the transcript of the Mr. Netanyahu’s address.
+The word “APPLAUSE” appeared forty-two times in the transcript of Mr. Netanyahu’s address.
 Members of the Congress rose over and over again to give the PM a standing ovation.
 Whether this was a display of total agreement with him or a reflection of partisan politics can best be judged by Americans.
 But the standing ovations on this occasion may not reflect well on America’s global image because the US is expected to lead…

-At present the Middle East is in chaos.
+At present, the Middle East is in chaos.
 Iraq, a regional counterweight to Iran in the past, is now struggling to remain united with Tehran’s help.
-Syria has become a battle ground.
+Syria has become a battleground.
 Damascus values Iranian support for its survival.
 The Ukraine conflict raises doubts about the level of cohesion among the P5+1 despite assurances.
 All of this gives Iran a stronger hand at the nuclear talks and causes the Israeli government concern.
-A nuclear deal should of course be solid.
+A nuclear deal should of course, be solid.
 This is also in the interest of Turkey.
 But since forcing Iran into submission is not an option, combining increased breakout time with intrusive access and verification measures may provide a solution.
-This may not be best solution but one everybody has to live with under the present circumstances.
-Israel’s security, like Turkey’s, depends on a stable environment not further havoc.
+This may not be best solution, but one everybody has to live with under the present circumstances.
+Israel’s security, like Turkey’s, depends on a stable environment, not further havoc.

-Although this was a speech about Iran the PM Netanyahu should have said something on the question of Palestine.
+Although this was a speech about Iran, PM Netanyahu should have said something on the question of Palestine.
 An Israeli PM cannot address “the most important legislative body in the world” as he called the Congress and remain silent on the Palestinian problem.
 Failure to solve the question of Palestine serves the cause of militant Islam.

-Even without Iran’s nuclear program Middle East politics were complex enough.
-Today the picture is more puzzling.
+Even without Iran’s nuclear program, Middle East politics were complex enough.
+Today, the picture is more puzzling.

-Turkey, Saudi Arabia and Israel agree on ousting President Assad.
-In varying degrees all three are concerned about the Iranian nuclear program and Iran’s reach in the Middle East.
+Turkey, Saudi Arabia, and Israel agree on ousting President Assad.
+In varying degrees, all three are concerned about the Iranian nuclear program and Iran’s reach in the Middle East.

 Israel is trying to develop relations with Saudi Arabia and other Gulf countries.
 It is trying to promote the view that a broader rapprochement with the Arab world may help facilitate an Israeli-Palestinian peace.